domagojk/js-event-sourcing-example-app/Readme.md

 }
 ```

-This function is a command constructor that will validate command parameters requirements and throw exception in case invalid parameters are provided or will return a command object.
+This factory function will validate command parameters requirements and throw exception in case invalid parameters are provided or will return a command object.
 When serialized this command object would look like this:

 ```javascript
 {command: "CREATE_ORDER", orderId: 101, customerId: 20}
 ```

 As said, command does nothing on its own.
 Command must be sent to appropriate command handler to get executed.
+One way to do this is to implement *command bus*.
+The role of the *command bus* is to ensure the transport of a *command* to its *handler*.
+The *command bus* receives a *command*, which is nothing more than a message describing intent, and passes this onto a *handler* which is then responsible for performing the expected behavior.
-One way to do this is to implement command bus.
-Although command bus and event bus may look similar at first, they are very different.
-While event bus uses publish/subscribe pattern (when event is emitted, all event listeners subscribed to that emitter will receive that event), command bus must deliver command to exactly one command handler.
-Using event and command bus architecture is great for application scalability as we can distribute command and event handlers across network (horizontal scaling).
+Although *command bus* and *event bus* may look similar at first, they are very different.
+While *event bus* uses publish/subscribe pattern (when event is emitted, all event listeners subscribed to that emitter will receive that event), *command bus* must deliver command to exactly one command handler.
+Using event bus and command bus architecture is great for application scalability as we can distribute command and event handlers across network (horizontal scaling).
-In this project we will use [deepstream.io](http://deepstream.io) server and javascript client for both event and command bus (it is very convenient for this purpose because it supports publish/subscribe mechanism for event bus and remote procedure calls or RPC for command bus).
+In this project we will use [deepstream.io](http://deepstream.io) server and javascript client for both event and command bus (it is very convenient for this purpose because it supports publish/subscribe mechanism for event bus and remote procedure calls (RPC) for command bus).

 Let's create command handler for shopping order commands.